wcb2213/TTESolution/README.md

 TTESolution
 ====
 Two simple design of software interface which about SQL connection and modification<br>
-based winform application using c#.
+based on winform application using c#.